swiftsam/bluesky-oceansofnyc/plan.md

    - Extracts timestamp from EXIF data
    - Raises `ExifDataError` if GPS data is missing

-2. ⏸️ **License plate confirmation** using a license plate to VIN lookup API
-   - Not yet implemented
-   - Currently relies on manual license plate input
-   - Future enhancement

 3. ✅ **Store record in database** with extracted data and image path
    - Implemented in `database.py`
    - SQLite database stores: license_plate, timestamp, latitude, longitude, image_path, created_at